Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Introduction

+In this paper, we therefore consider the other end of the spectrum: We assume that our algorithm has access to a \emph{single} predicted value only, namely the shortest path distance of a target node.
+Said differently, we assume that we have access to a prediction of the objective function value $\hat{\pi}_t$ of \eqref{eq:dual} (which might not necessarily coincide with the optimal objective function value $\pi_t^*$).
+The question that we address here is whether such a minimalistic prediction suffices to still achieve a running time improvement of Dijkstra's algorithm.

+Clearly, exploiting a prediction of the shortest path distance only is much more restrictive than assuming that one has access to an entire dual solution---in fact, the latter can be used to derive the former.
+Intuitively, it is clear that it is more challenging to improve Dijkstra's algorithm using such an (inferior) prediction.
+The following observation lends further support to this intuition.
+Recall that we require that our algorithm provides a certificate of optimality.
+If the entire dual solution is predicted perfectly, this becomes trivial: the dual itself provides such a certificate and is readily available in this case.
+On the other hand, this remains a challenging task in our setting: even if the correct shortest path distance is known, it is non-trivial (in terms of computational work) to compute a corresponding dual solution that proves optimality.
+This latter observation will be made more rigorous in Section~\ref{s:lower-bound}.

-A heuristic improvement of Dijkstra's algorithm, exploiting that there are potentially many target nodes, is as follows: Throughout the execution of the algorithm, we keep track of the best shortest path distance $B$ to a node in $T$ that was found so far.
-Based on $B$, the algorithm can then \emph{prune} all edges that lead to a node whose distance exceeds $B$ (as these edges are irrelevant for the shortest path).
-Although this heuristic does not improve the worst-case running time of the algorithm, it may reduce the number of executed queue operations significantly. \citet{bast2003heuristic} analyse the effectiveness of this adaptation on random instances, both analytically and experimentally.
+Our algorithm is based on a heuristic improvement of Dijkstra's algorithm proposed by \cite{bast2003heuristic} (referred to as \DijkstraPruning).
+The key idea of their algorithm is to exploit that Dijkstra's algorithm might encounter many target nodes in $T$ before the actual target node (defining the shortest path distance) is added to the tree: \DijkstraPruning\ simply keeps track of the smallest distance $B$ to a node in $T$ that was encountered so far.
+The algorithm then \emph{prunes} each edge that leads to a node whose distance exceeds $B$---clearly, these edges are irrelevant for the final shortest path.
+A more detailed description of this algorithm will be given in Section~\ref{sec:preliminaries}.
+Although the pruning idea is very simple, it can significantly improve the running time of the algorithm.
+In the worst case, however, \DijkstraPruning\ has the same running time as \Dijkstra.
+Therefore, \cite{bast2003heuristic} investigate the effectiveness of \DijkstraPruning\ on random instances, both analytically and experimentally.
+They show that the pruning of irrelevant edges significantly reduces the number of executed priority queue operations on these instances.